strangetom/ingredient-parser/docs/source/guide/extending.rst

 1. Singularising units
 2. Normalising numbers

-The singularising of units is done using a predefined dict of singualr and plural forms of units, which will need to be updated for the target language.
-This list is in ``ingredient_parser._constants.py``.
+The singularising of units is done using a predefined dict of singular and plural forms of units, which will need to be updated for the target language.
+The English list is in ``ingredient_parser.en._constants.py``.

 The normalising of numbers may be common across many languages.
 One key difference will be whether the target language uses decimal commas or decimal points.
 English uses decimal points, so the functions in :func:`PreProcessor.normalise <ingredient_parser.en.PreProcessor.normalise>` may need modifying (including the regular expressions they rely on) to correctly work with decimal commas.